mrniceguy127/mandelbrot-gen/README.md

 - Deep zooms -- This is pretty straight forward and I already have progress.
   - Just want to speed up the program.
 (Done?)
   - The final step!!!
 Then (finished) YouTube vid.
+- Considering the state of the GPU market and my old card, time to switch to OpenCL?

 ## Dependencies
 - CUDA -- You'll need an NVIDIA card.
 See the `cpu-threaded` branch for cpu threaded rendering (that branch will NOT be updated).